Beautifuldog01/My_Own_Transformers/README.md

 ## Usage

-To train the Transformer model, run the `main.py` script.
+### Training the Model

 You have two options for training data:

 1. **Using Built-in Demo Data:**